ETFdb Logo

 Invesco Nasdaq Biotechnology ETF

 One way investors can position for such an event is to lean toward higher quality, less speculative, large-cap biotech names.
-The Invesco Nasdaq Biotechnology ETF (IBBQ) is home to plenty of those.
+The Invesco Nasdaq Biotechnology ETF (IBBQ A-) is home to plenty of those.
 IBBQ, which debuted last June, tracks the widely followed Nasdaq Biotechnology Index (NBI).
 That’s a cap-weighted benchmark, meaning that the largest biotechnology stocks command the biggest weights.

 One of the largest biotech companies is Amgen (NASDAQ:AMGN), a name some market observers are bullish on.